Work Learn Update: March 27, 2020

 Resources for Supervisors

-Below is a list of the upcoming workshops offered to Work Learn supervisors in Summer 2019.
-Please click on the links to register for sessions.
-Workshops for the Fall session will be posted in September.
+*All workshops are now being offered online.
+Below is a list of the upcoming workshops offered to Work Learn supervisors in Winter 2020 All levels of experience and familiarity with Work Learn are welcome!
+Summer webinars will be posted in April.

 Before you do anything, it may be helpful to create a Student Hiring and Recruiting Plan to ensure you aren’t missing anything important.